WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.9.3
+zRS - Responsive Slider - v2.9.4
 ===

-2.9.3 Update
+2.9.4 Update
 ---

-Added in an option that allows you to select an element that, when clicked, will scroll through slides.
+Fixed a bug where you couldn't transition backwards with procedural transitions.

 #####Release History